lineality/Online_Voting_Using_One_Time_Pads/README.md

 Other methods such as chains-of-trust may be useful to harden thrifty online systems.

 #### General Revisions for Thrifty-Secure-Voting:
+1. ideally use-able with only standard mobile devices possessed by voters
-1. no physical printed copies
+2. no physical printed copies
-2. no separate air-gapped hardware
+3. no separate air-gapped hardware
-?. one pad per set of elections vs. two pads per single election (backup pads?)
+4. one pad per set of elections vs. two pads per single election (backup pads?)
-3. more cryptographic signature use?
+5. more cryptographic signature use?

 Topic:
 - use of one time pads and signing signatures